 However, testing a mobile medical app UI can be a challenge.
 For unit testing to be effective, it has to be designed into your system.
 Complex components with many responsibilities, dependencies, and internal states are difficult to test.
-The developer must break down the design into very small components with limited responsibilities and clearly defined inputs and outputs. the dependencies of the components should be accessed through interfaces, allowing those dependencies to be emulated or “mocked” so that the component under test can be isolated and controlled.
+The developer must break down the design into very small components with limited responsibilities and clearly defined inputs and outputs.
+The dependencies of the components should be accessed through interfaces, allowing those dependencies to be emulated or “mocked” so that the component under test can be isolated and controlled.

 The Classic MVC Design Pattern is of Limited Value

 Most of the books, tutorials, and documentation for Android and iOS promote using the Model-View-Controller (MVC) design pattern to separate the View from the business logic in the Model.
 This pattern does a good job of providing a separation of concerns between the View and the Model, and therefore greatly increases the testability of the business logic in Model layer.
-But there is a serious shortcoming – it ignores the fact that the UI has business logic of its own that lives in the Controller, and that the Controller, but its nature, is difficult to test.
+But there is a serious shortcoming – it ignores the fact that the UI has business logic of its own that lives in the Controller, and that the Controller, by its nature, is difficult to test.

-In general, the MVC design model expects a most passive View, or UI.
+In general, the MVC design model expects a mostly passive View, or UI.
 The View relies on the OS-provided methods and widgets.
 The Controller in an MVC design is usually tightly coupled with the View objects, such as a textbox or button, and with the UI platform APIs.
 The Controller typically retrieves data from the Model and updates widgets in the View or connects to events from the widgets and relays them down into the Model.
 This makes it extremely difficult to test without creating a large number of mocks for the platform objects that the Controller interacts with.

 Because of this complexity, software teams often resort to UI automation testing that tests the system as a whole by acting as the user.
 This is not a replacement for proper unit testing and is often only able to test common workflows and not error conditions.
 Often as not, the common decision of many software teams is to simply not test the UI.
 This opens up the code to errors that won’t be found until code is in the hands of your users.
-In dealing with this situation, a developer is bound to think, “It would be better if the business logic were separated from the View.”
+In dealing with this situation, a developer is bound to think, “It would be better if the business logic were separated from the View”.

-For several years Syncro Medical has solved this problem on desktop applications by using the Model-View-ViewModel (MVVM) design pattern and Microsoft’s WPF Framework.
+For several years, Syncro Medical has solved this problem on desktop applications by using the Model-View-ViewModel (MVVM) design pattern and Microsoft’s WPF Framework.
 It relies on a more active View but one that consists of only the UI itself.
-Testing the UI, therefore, is limited to verifying the visual and operational elements.
+Testing the UI is therefore limited to verifying the visual and operational elements.
 All the business logic is behind the View in the ViewModel.
 The MVVM pattern is a natural fit for WPF applications and it has become very popular with desktop application developers.

 Comments are closed.